MattMatt0240/DemiGod/README.md

  Any help, contributions, ideas, and/or concerns are welcome.
  This is a learning project for me, and I'm very excited to see where this goes.

- Images are currently 32x32 px, but am considering a higher resolution (64x64).
+ Tile images are 32x32 px, and battle sprites are 100x100 px.

  This project is licensed under GNU GPL v3